iudexai/iudex-python/README.md

 ### Search Based Alerts
 These alerts will fire anytime a log fulfills your search criteria.

-Just run any search and click `create alert` in the top right.
+Just run any search and click `create alert` above the `Search` button.
 From there, select the Slack channels to notify (or paste in a channel ID).

+You can also view, pause, and delete your alerts anytime by clicking `alerts ->` in the top right.

 ### Per-Log Alerts